skyvers/skyve-dev-guide/_pages/appendix-troubleshooting.md

 ---
-title: "Deployment Problem Solver"
+title: "Troubleshooting"
-permalink: /appendix-deployment-problem-solver/
+permalink: /appendix-troubleshooting/
-excerpt: "Deployment Problem Solver"
+excerpt: "Troubleshooting Skyve applications"
 toc: true
 sidebar:
   title: "Index"
   nav: docs
 ---

-## Deployment Problem solver
+The following are some common problems and solutions when working with Skyve applications.

+## Example building problems

 ### Problems building your app